getify/foi-lang/README.md

 | '#> half, triple, inc, 11 |;       // 18
 ```

 The *topic* of a pipeline step is the result of the previous step, and is implicitly passed as the single argument to the step's function.
-But the *topic* can be explicitly referred to with the `#` sigil:
+But the *topic* (i.e., the previous step's result value) can be explicitly referred to with the `#` sigil:

 ```java
 defn add(x,y) ^x + y;